danielfilipe10/2020-21-roadmap/README.md

 A roadmap of technologies, knowledge and findings to explore.

 Since I am most focused on backend development, most of it will related to backend.
-I will
+I will update the goals time to time.
+Also one of the goals is to start sharing what I've learned in blog posts and repo's with some experiments and PoC's.

 ## Language/Frameworks